Aruna456/Expense-Tracker-Using-MERN-STACK/README.md

 # Expense-Tracker-Using-MERN-STACK
 An Expense Tracker Application developed using MERN stack.
-This is Simple and Basic App used as an demonstration of my basci understanding in MERN Stack
+This is Simple and Basic App used as an demonstration of my basic understanding in MERN Stack
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).